vuestorefront/storefront-ui/apps/docs/components/hooks/useScrollable.md

 <!-- end react -->
 <!-- vue -->

-`useScrollable` is exposing imperative methods for showing elements - `showNext` and `showPrev`.
+`useScrollable` exposes imperative methods for showing elements - `showNext` and `showPrev`.
 To make them work, user needs to bind these functions as click event.

 <SourceCode>